f1atvoluntastua/poemgenerator/README.md

 4. Prepare Input and Output pairs
 5. Define Total Unique Words
 6. Encode the output
-After 1-6 I have processed the input "x" and the output "y" data.
+After 1-6 I have preprocessed the input "x" and the output "y" data.

 The modeling part and the architecture I have used can be seen from the code.
-Here I want to mention the different variations in architecture that I have used and their respective outputs, because of which i decided to use the model "modelword3.h5".
+Here I want to mention the different variations in architecture that I have used and their respective outputs, because of which i decided to use the model "poem3.h5".
-To test each model, we can choose different seed_text as input for example "Dark", "Together" etc. for the model to generate more and more words, we can change the n_words parameter accordingly.
+To test each model, we can choose different seed_text as input for example "Uplifting Souls", "Dark", "Together" etc. for the model to generate more and more words, we can change the n_words parameter accordingly.
-The model that generates poems that satisfies my goal of this project is "modelword3.h5"

 Modelword.h5 epochs=50 batch_size= 100 units = 400
 - lullaby resides through every dance hope ignites a lullaby serene a radiant gentle lullaby at eventide the moon's soft light paints a solemn sight can keep the gloom on the